 The diet, characteristic of those found in the Mediterranean, may provide an attractive preventive dietary approach for individuals at risk of gout.

-In contrast, estimates of gout prevalence in the UK was 3.22% in adults (aged over 20 years) and 2.49% in the entire population,
+In contrast, estimates of gout prevalence in the UK was 3.22% in adults (aged over 20 years) and 2.49% in the entire population, which are similar to estimates reported in Spain and the Netherlands.

 “We found that the Western diet was independently associated with an increased risk of gout,” the study authors declared.